SmeetShah-marchant/Ballers/README.md

 Image via Hot Hot hoops

-Credits to basketball-reference.com for information on the statistics of each game.
+Credits to basketball-reference.com for information for the statistics of each game.